Bed Beg Infestations Information:

 Rockville Apartment Complex Bed Bug Lawsuit

-In the bed bug lawsuit, our attorneys filed in May 2019 in Montgomery County, Maryland, a father and his teenage daughter were leased a bed bug infested apartment that was promised in the Lease Agreement to be in a “safe, clean and sanitary condition, free of rodents and vermin.”
+In the lawsuit, our bed bug lawyer Rockville filed in May 2019 in Montgomery County, Maryland, a father and his teenage daughter were leased a bed bug infested apartment that was promised in the Lease Agreement to be in a “safe, clean and sanitary condition, free of rodents and vermin.”
 Instead, the pre-existing bed bug infestation not only caused each of them to suffer dozens of intensely itchy and red bed bug bites immediately after moving in, but also uprooted their lives.
 The father suffered approximately 60 intensely itchy red, raised and welt-like bed bug bites during the approximately ten nights he spent in the Apartment.
 The daughter suffered approximately 40 intensely itchy red, raised and welt-like bed bug bites in the four nights she spent in the Apartment before leaving it due to the pre-existing infestation.
 Prior to moving out, the father discarded personal property and furniture including two beds, two mattresses, a couch and chairs, valued at approximately $3,000, in an effort to avoid bringing the infestation from the Apartment with him to his new residence.

 Within two days of moving in, the father found multiple bed bugs crawling in the Apartment and immediately reported the bed bugs to the management office.
 The management office denied there were bed bugs in the Apartment despite Hector Rivera showing them his bites as well as the bed bugs he had caught and put in plastic sandwich bags.
 Prior to moving into the Apartment, they had never experienced bed bugs.

-We are now seeking compensation for their bodily injuries in the form of bed bug bites and intense itching; emotional distress including anxiety, stress and embarrassment; property damage; and breach of the lease.
+Our bed bug lawyer Rockville is now seeking compensation for their bodily injuries in the form of bed bug bites and intense itching; emotional distress including anxiety, stress and embarrassment; property damage; and breach of the lease.
 Further, we have alleged that the landlord and owner violated Maryland’s Consumer Protection Act by misrepresenting the apartment as safe, clean and free of vermin, and are seeking payment of our attorney’s fees from them in addition to compensation for our clients.